 One of the best ways to minimize translation costs is to file your patent application through the PCT.
 This way, you can defer translation costs until the national stage in each country.
 However, this will mean that you’ll have to pay for translations in each country, and you’ll also have to pay filing fees in each one.
 Ultimately, a PCT application can save you a substantial amount of money in the long run.

 In addition to filing patent applications in each country, you can also file for international patents.
 By filing an international application through the World Intellectual Property Office, you’ll be protected in more than 150 countries.
 Countries that don’t belong to the PCT are Bolivia, Congo, Guyana, Iraq, Somalia, Venezuela, and Uruguay.
-Moreover, some countries in the Middle East don’t even have a PCT, so you’ll have to file for patent protection in them separately.
+Sadly, some countries in the Middle East don’t even have a PCT, so you’ll have to file for patent protection in them separately.

 They cannot be enforced in other countries